vishnya/so_text/README.md

      The result was already presented in the "Title and Body" section above or in the function [`run_title_and_body_example_concat`](so_text/readme_analysis_runs.py).
- (Note that is the barest code, incorporating no additional preprocessing or features.)
+ (Note that is the baseline code for naive bayes in this situation , incorporating no additional preprocessing or features.)
      The downside of the Naive Bayes approach is that it assumes independence across different words which is an